drug-design/course/docs/chapters/structure-based-design.md

 #### p38 Wild

-The crystallographic structure of the complex of the inhibitor SB203580 with the p38 kinase reveals good complementary features between the inhibitor and the protein.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-based-design/p38-wild-7e5d2687'><i class='fa fa-play' aria-hidden='true'></i></button>The crystallographic structure of the complex of the inhibitor SB203580 with the p38 kinase reveals good complementary features between the inhibitor and the protein.
 *[inhibitor]: Chemical substance that blocks or suppress the activity of a given enzyme.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer